Always be Closing. Boost your LinkedIn presence. Are you doing both?

 Betsy Collie, from the World Trade Institute, provided the following list of highlights from the event:

-Colleen Women Spanning the Globe
+- Join our Women Spanning the Globe LinkedIn Group

 It was a full day filled with global leaders doing significant work in leadership, advertising and branding, diversity and inclusion, health care, public service and product development in emerging markets.
 The more than 300+ women came to learn, be inspired, network.